Table of Contents:

 Machine learning: Our algorithms learn with each detection and enforcement so brands can improve their protection over time.
 Thanks to machine learning, we are able to scale the process at the speed and size of today’s ecommerce.
 This aspect also helps automate the validation of the incidents and speed up the whole process.

-Automation rules: Within the platform, you can set up rules with different triggers and automate the full process from detection to removal.
+Automation rules: Within the brand protection platform, you can set up rules with different triggers and automate the full process from detection to removal.
 For instance, you can create a rule that says a listing should go directly to enforcement if the product is below a certain price.
 The great thing about automation rules is that they are fully customizable, which means it’s up to you to decide what you want to automate.